Cord Blood Banks

 Cord Blood Banking

-The use of stem cells in the treatment of many diseases is becoming increasingly common.
+Nowadays, the use of stem cells in the treatment of many diseases is becoming increasingly common.
 One of the greatest sources of stem cells and the one without much of the controversy is those derived from umbilical cord blood.
-Many parents around the world order a kit from the various companies that provide the service.
-The kits which usually consist of a collection bag with instructions for the midwife to collect the cord blood during a normal or caesarean birth.
-The parents then call their companies courier who will take the cord blood to a laboratory where it is processed and the stem cells are removed and stored for future use.
+Many parents around the world can order a kit from the numerous companies that now provide the service.
+The kits usually consists of a collection bag with instructions for the midwife to collect the cord blood during a normal or caesarean birth.
+The parents then call their company’s courier who will take the cord blood to a laboratory where it is processed and the stem cells are removed and stored for future use.
+In recent years research has shown that stem cells have amazing regenerative properties and in the future they will be used to cure multiple diseases.

-In recent years research has shown that stem cells have amazing regenerative properties and in the future they will be used to cure a plethora of diseases.
 The cord blood from the umbilical cord is rich in stem cells and it has now become common practice for parents, with the aid of specialist companies, to preserve the umbilical cord.
 The umbilical cord is processed so that the stem cell rich blood can be extracted, screened and then frozen in liquid nitrogen.
 Cord blood stem cells are considered to be more adaptable than adult stem cells and more ethical than embryonic stem cells.

 In recent years, there has been an explosion in the development of electronics and information technologies.
 With the introduction of satellite navigation in cars, home computers, PDAs, Bluetooth and WiFi, the lives of ordinary people have been transformed beyond belief.
 Such are the far reaching effects of the new technologies that even the every day usage of the English language has changed.
 Words such as mobile, PC, Spam and Wireless would have had completely different meanings as little as twenty five years ago, where as words like texting, email and the Internet would leave earlier audiences completely puzzled and bemused.